chrizzo-hb/knulli-bezels/default-knulli/README.txt

 mame-270-640x480                by fabricecaruso for Batocera Bezels
                                 adopted by chrizzo-hb to 640x480 scale
                                 for vertical aspect ratio
+gamegear-640x480                Overlay by drkhrse
-gb-640x480                      Perfect DMG-EX (no grid) by mugwomp93 gba-640x480                     Perfect GBA (no grid) by mugwomp93 gba-alt-640x480                 Perfect GBA SP (no grid) by mugwomp93
+                                converted to Batocera format by chrizzo-hb gb-640x480                      Perfect DMG-EX (no grid) by mugwomp93 gba-640x480                     Perfect GBA (no grid) by mugwomp93 gba-alt-640x480                 Perfect GBA SP (no grid) by mugwomp93